 More Awesome Autumn Commons and Bottoms

-A sort-of sequel to a walk from 2017: same season, same county, same landscapes, different commons (Horsell and Chobham) and different bottoms (Albury and Childown).
-If all this sounds a bit samey, then the range of landscapes (wetland, riverbank, oak wood, pasture, heath) and land uses (Islamic garden, mosque, village, airfield, high-tech facility) should dispel any monotony.
+A sort-of sequel to a walk from 2017: same season, same county, same landscapes, but different commons (Horsell and Chobham), different bottoms (Albury and Childown) and very different points of interest.
+The range of landscapes (wetland, riverbank, oak wood, pasture, heathland) and land uses (Islamic peace garden, light airfield, high-tech facility, equestrian centre) will add dazzling diversity.
 The walk will abound in interest natural, historical, technological and fantastical, from a Muslim burial ground to McLaren's Technology Centre to a Martian landing site, and all unexpectedly unfolding from Woking, which as a start and end point at least has the advantage of convenience.

 McLaren Technology Centre: The headquarters of the McLaren Group; a large, roughly semi-circular, glass-walled building, designed by Norman Foster and short-listed for the 2005 Stirling Prize.
 1,000 people work on Formula One vehicles.
 Artificial lakes surround the building, one formal and four 'ecology' lakes that dissipate the heat produced in the immense wind tunnel.